Pretty-SFOS/opal-gallery/README.md

 ### Adding new modules

-Please refer to [the Wiki](https://github.com/Pretty-SFOS/opal) for documentation on how to include new modules in the gallery application.
+Please refer to [the Wiki](https://github.com/Pretty-SFOS/opal) for documentation on how to setup new modules.

+Module metadata and examples live in the respective repositories.
+After the new module is properly prepared, register it in [fetch-modules.sh].
+Run the script to include the new module in Opal Gallery.

 ## License